 If you choose to remove lice from household items, here are some tips:

+Machine-wash towels, hats, scarves, clothes, bedding, and cloth toys in hot water [at least 130°F (54°C)] or place them in a dryer on the high heat setting for at least 5 to 10 minutes.
 Dry-cleaning or storing clothing in a plastic bag for 2 weeks will also destroy lice.
 These methods are the main treatment for a person who has body lice.

 Vacuum carpets, upholstery, and mattresses to remove hairs that might have live eggs attached.

 You do not need to fumigate the house with insecticide sprays.
 This will not help treat or control a lice problem and may unnecessarily expose family members to toxic fumes.